Departmental Awards for Undergraduate Students

 Please email completed applications to email@example.com

-MUNL Political Science and Law and Society Awards
+MUNL Political Science and Law and Public Policy Awards

 This award will go to a student who takes their passion for politics and current issues beyond the classroom and into the wider community.
 It recognizes instances of inspiration and excitement generated in broader societal contexts that originate in political science education.
 The recipient will be creative and inclusive in their approach, and dynamically apply their learning to community initiatives.
 This student should demonstrate a particular interest and passion for political or legal knowledge and be using it practically to advance community issues and initiatives through work or volunteerism.
 Students who are interested in applying for this award must nominate themselves.